laravel/docs/upgrade.md

 #### Updated Return Types

 The `send`, `html`, `text`, and `plain` methods no longer return the number of recipients that received the message.
-Instead, an instance of `Illuminate\Mail\SentMessage` is now returned.
+Instead, an instance of `Illuminate\Mail\SentMessage` is returned.
 This object contains an instance of `Symfony\Component\Mailer\SentMessage` that is accessible via the `getSymfonySentMessage` method or by dynamically invoking methods on the object.

 #### Updated Driver Prerequisites